abircb/whatdoyoumean/README.md

 $ wdym log.txt
 ```

-converts the logs into JSON and prints to `stdout`.
+converts the logs into JSON and prints to to the shell (via `stdout`).

 ### Piped Input